min2ha/ukwa-site/content/target/71474/index.en.md

   "subject": "Brexit"
 }

-# Sun, The: RAAB JABS LABOUR The Brexit Secretary has accused Labour of taking the UK ‘back to square one’ by delaying the Brexit process

 Dominic Raab formally wrote to Shadow Brexit Secretary Keir Starmer demanding the Labour party clarified it's position of a second referendum.
 He said that a string of remarks from senior figures gave the impression that Labour wanted to suspend negotiations with the EU altogether.